futtetennista/futtetennista.github.io/posts/2017-10-14-strictness.markdown

 and to `\pair -> let bfilt = mkBFilt pair in Right bfilt` if we massage the lambda a bit.
 Here `bfilt` needs to be evaluated so again the easiest thing to do is to add a bang pattern: `\pair -> let !bfilt = mkBFilt pair in Right bfilt`.
-A quick note for all the eta-reduce freaks out there (I put myself in the category and I made the following mistake myself): beware that the following code is not equlivalent to what we just did and **won't** work:
+A quick note for about point-free style: adding strictness is a bummer in that respect.
+Let's have a look at the following code

 ```haskell
 -- file: BloomFilter/BloomFilter.hs